magento/devdocs/guides/v2.1/frontend-dev-guide/templates/template-email.md

 ### Customize email templates using the Magento Admin {#customize-email-admin}

-Any templates configured in the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} take precedence over default or theme-based templates.
+Any templates configured in the Magento [Admin](https://glossary.magento.com/Admin) take precedence over default or theme-based templates.

 1. In the Magento Admin, navigate to **MARKETING** > Communications > **Email Templates**
 2. Click **Add New Template**.